aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/3.eks-pod-identity-deep-dive/index.en.md

 Let us understand few important fields in the above output.

-**iss** : It represents the issuer of the token which is an OIDC Provider `https://oidc.eks.us-east-1.amazonaws.com/id/8BA4A70AA33A68D27898EB4903D8A6E7`.
+**iss** : It represents the issuer of the token which is an OIDC Provider `https://oidc.eks.us-west-2.amazonaws.com/id/8BA4A70AA33A68D27898EB4903D8A6E7`.
 This OIDC provider URL will be used during the verification process of the token.

 **aud**: It represents the audience of the token which is `pods.eks.amazonaws.com`.
 This is the EKS Pod Identity Service i.e. EKS Auth.
 This means the token will be accepted only by the EKS Auth Service and will be rejected by any other service.

 **exp** and **iat** :  These represents the expiry time for the token which basically enables the time bound tokens.

 **kubernetes.io**: It represents that this token is bound to a very specific pod `app1` with a Service account `sa1` in the Namespace `ns-a`.
-This means, this token cannot be used any other pod even with the same Service token and same Namespace.
+This means, this token cannot be used by any other pod even with the same Service token and same Namespace.

 ### Stage 2: During the call to S3 API to list Buckets